 Carmela: You think I need to define my boundaries more clearly, keep a certain distance, not internalize my–

-Kennedy: What did I just say?
+Krakower: What did I just say?

 Carmela: “Leave him.”

 Krakower may be able to insist that everyone should distance themselves from Tony Soprano, but that is because he has a very limited picture of him.
 Our understanding of Tony, like Carmela’s, is more complex, and we cannot take a simple black-and-white stance on him.
 Things are never as simple as that on The Sopranos.

 Poor Georgie – he’s still wearing the bandages from Ralph’s attack last episode when Tony attacks him in this episode for bringing the gag gift Big Mouth Billy Bass to the Bing.
 Obviously, the singing fish reminds Tony of his dream of Big Pussy as a fish (who “sang” to the Feds).
 The lyrics of Billy Bass’ song must also remind Tony of how Pussy’s body was disposed of: